without Internet Explorer,

 My only complaint about this album is the small amount of tracks and the tiny length, otherwise it's pretty great.
 I was going to rate this 85/100 but I’m going to add more just for the sheer perfection of the first two tracks.

-Kohti Yhdeksän Nousua is the first full-length from Finland's Black Metal horde, Horna.
+Kohti Yhdeksän Nousua is the first official full-length from Finland's black metal horde, Horna.
 It was released in 1998 by Solistitium Records, limited to 1500 copies.
 At this point in their development, the band had only existed for a few years.
-Enough time had passed that they were skilled as musicians, but the songwriting was not very original.
+Enough time had passed that they were skilled as musicians, but the songwriting was not very distinctive.
 It would take some time before Shatraug created the signature style that he was later known for.

 Ah Finland, what would the black metal scene be without it?!